UN Watch: Israel and antisemitism

 UN Watch is active at the UN in combating what it considers anti-Israel and anti-Semitic attitudes, and what it dubs the selective and politicized treatment of Israel by many UN bodies.
 The group supported former Secretary General Kofi Annan's declared goal of ending the UN's imbalanced treatment of Israel and has been highly critical of the United Nations Human Rights Council.
 The Jewish Telegraphic Agency has described U.N.
 Watch as a pro-Israel organization.

 March 2007 UNHRC speech

 On 23 March 2007, UN Watch's Hillel Neuer delivered a harshly critical speech to the United Nations Human Rights Council (UNHRC), stating that the Council had betrayed the dreams of its founders and become "a nightmare".
 Neuer charged that the Council ignores human rights abuses worldwide, opting instead to enact "one resolution after another condemning one single state: Israel".
-He further argued that the Council's stated concern for Palestinian human rights is deceptive, and provided examples where he said it ignored atrocities against Palestinians "because Israel could not be blamed. … The despots who run this Council couldn’t care less about Palestinians, or about any human rights.
+He further argued that the Council's stated concern for Palestinian human rights is deceptive, and provided examples where he said it ignored atrocities against Palestinians "because Israel could not be blamed. … The despots who run this Council couldn't care less about Palestinians, or about any human rights.
 They seek to demonize Israeli democracy, to delegitimize the Jewish state, to scapegoat the Jewish people."
-The Jewish Telegraphic Agency has described U.N.
-Watch as a pro-Israel organization.